 - Professional, Sustainable & Ethical Technology

 A student-centred approach to learning and teaching is encouraged through the use of a broad range of teaching strategies, such as technical labs and individual and group projects.
 This is further enhanced by real world case studies and guest talks from industry experts, and supported by Teams and Moodle, our virtual learning environments.

 Due to the nature of the programme, online and campus-based practical workshops are key to developing students’ technical understanding and abilities, underpinned by solid theoretical foundations.
 Students are expected to further develop their knowledge and understanding through directed self-study and independent learning time - in additional to the timetabled delivery - so as to develop a professional portfolio of project work and software artefacts as they move into graduate employment.

 Students are supported academically and pastorally by the Programme Team, led by the Programme Director.
 Each student is also appointed a Personal Tutor from within the School, who provides a point of contact for general academic and pastoral issues.
 Students are also supported by Student Coaches; the Student Coach role is for current 2nd, 3rd year and Master’s students who provide peer support in Modules.

 The assessment strategy for the programme varies to ensure the most appropriate method for each specific module and subject area.
 Modules are assessed through a combination of methods, such as formal examinations, practical programming assignments, written assignments, technical reports, presentations, in-class tests, peer assessments and case studies.

 Employability & Careers

-The course will equip graduates with the necessary skills and knowledge to understand, apply and critically evaluate underlying Data Science principles.
-In addition, graduates will also be equipped with the skills to design and utilise Data Science systems and use industry standard tools and techniques in their implementation.
+The course will equip graduates with the necessary skills and knowledge to understand, apply and critically evaluate underlying Computing and Data Science principles.
+In addition, graduates will also be equipped with the skills to design and utilise Data Science systems and use industry-standard tools and techniques in their implementation.

 Entry Requirements & How to Apply